Guidomo10/alx-low_level_programming/0x00-hello_world/README.md

 iles a C file and creates an executable named cisfun.
 4) This script puts exactly a name following by a new line
 6) This script prints exactly a name followed by a new line
+7) This script prints the size of various types on the computer it is compiled and run on.